unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 oculus.binning.projection
    Type of projection to use when binning data.
 Possible values are:

+   - EPSG:4326
-       EPSG:4326 - bin linearly over the whole range of values found (default) EPSG:900913 - web-mercator projection (used for geographic values only)
+   		Bin linearly over the whole range of values found (default)

+   - EPSG:900913
+	   Web-mercator projection (used for geographic values only)

 oculus.binning.xField
    Field to use as the X axis value.

 oculus.binning.yField
    Field to use as the Y axis value.
 Defaults to none.

 oculus.binning.valueField
    Field to use as the bin value.
 Default is to count entries only.

 oculus.binning.levels.<order>
    Array property.
 For example, if you want to bin levels in three groups,